hmdbbgh/MFO-Algorithm/README.rst

 .. image:: https://github.com/hmdbbgh/MFO-Algorithm/blob/dev-README/Media/Pics/Pic.5.PNG

-where 'D(i)' indicates the distance of the 'i-th' moth for the 'j-th' flame, 'b' is a constant for defining the shape of the logarithmic spiral, and 't' is a random number in [1, 1].
+where 'D(i)' indicates the distance of the 'i-th' moth for the 'j-th' flame (which its formula is down below), 'b' is a constant for defining the shape of the logarithmic spiral, and 't' is a random number in [1, 1].

 .. image:: https://github.com/hmdbbgh/MFO-Algorithm/blob/dev-README/Media/Pics/Pic.6.PNG